nkkize/nkkize.github.io/_posts/2017-04-10-elk-openetmon.md

 ```
 ./pox.py opennetmon.startup
 ```
-On base machine open browser and hit http://{base machine Ip}:5601/app/kibana .
+On base machine open browser and hit http://{base machine Ip}:5601/app/kibana.
 Kibana UI will be up.
 In Settings tab search your index.
 (In logstash.conf, you can set an index name, currently it is set to filebeat-{DATE}).
 In discover tab you can see the logs from opennetmon is being fectched.
 In visualise and dashboard tab you can create graphs according to your needs.

+That's All!